Selecting Carpet For Various Uses

 Microbiological considerations: Antimicrobial treatments considered helpful in reducing the propagation and spread of microorganisms have been used in healthcare carpet since 1980.
 Antimicrobial treatment benefits a healthcare facility by providing insurance for when spots and spills cannot be immediately cleaned; however, it does not eliminate the need for a regular cleaning and maintenance plan.

 Indoor air quality: Even though carpet emits the fewest VOCs of any floor covering, CRI developed its Green Label Plus programs to test and certify carpet, carpet cushion and adhesives that emit the lowest levels of VOCs.
 Carpet has fewer emissions than other renovation and construction products, such as paint, wallboard, wall coverings and cleaning materials.
 Furthermore, those low emissions clear within 48 to 72 hours, and more quickly with good ventilation.
 To ensure the best indoor environment in your healthcare facility, specify Green Label Plus products.

 Installation: It is important to include requirements that dictate installation procedures, such as how the carpet will be installed, cushion type and weight, and delivery and installation schedules.
-When installing carpet, always adhere to industry standards as published in the CRI Carpet Installation Standard (PDF 1.06 MB) Remember, these are general standards and manufacturers will have more specific recommendations.
+When installing carpet, always adhere to industry standards as published in the CRI 104/105 Carpet Installation Standards (PDF) Remember, these are general standards and manufacturers will have more specific recommendations.

 Maintenance: A consistent and thorough maintenance plan – plus a plan to address unusual spills – is crucial.
 Proper and regular maintenance of carpet will prolong its life and beauty.
-The carpet maintenance plan should result from careful consideration of the carpet manufacturer’s recommendations for cleaning methods and the CRI recommendations for commercial cleaning and maintenance.
+The carpet maintenance plan should follow the carpet manufacturer’s recommendations for cleaning methods, include the use of Seal of Approval-certified products, and utilize CRI recommendations for commercial cleaning and maintenance.